-Are you dealing with parent and relationship issues, or worse yet, a lack-of-a-relationship issue?
+Are you trying to cope with loneliness, isolation, parent and relationship issues, or worse yet, a lack-of-a-relationship issue?
 Melody once walked in your sneakers.
-She read to getaway from work on her family’s poultry farm and to escape the insecurities of feeling inadequate—not smart enough, pretty enough, or coordinated enough to measure up to expectations.
+She read to get away from work on her family’s poultry farm and to escape the insecurities of feeling inadequate—not smart enough, pretty enough, or coordinated enough to measure up to expectations.

 Melody writes books with characters she hopes you’ll find believable, relatable, and a bit quirky.
 Her characters in the Silent series hide in the lives and adventures of manga superheroes that populate the books they read, but they experience the real pain of high school juniors and seniors.

 Do you feel clumsy, lonely, and/or geeky?
 You are not alone.
 Since she has never been able to live down her reputation as the girl who hit the driver’s education teacher’s car with the driver’s education car while learning how to parallel park, Melody considers herself an authority on klutzy.

 No one ever really escapes high school is Melody’s mantra.
 During her years teaching, she witnessed the alienation and vulnerability of one-sided loves, the dreams crushed, the injustices, and the tragedies her students faced.
 Read Backpack Blues: Ignite the Fire Within to see how she gives voice to high school students, allowing them to spill their truths onto the pages.
 Better yet, when danger of COVID dies down, ask your local theater to produce her play, Ain’t It a Shame.
 You may find yourself, or a younger version of yourself, in one of her characters.

 Do you like the Adirondack scene on Melody’s website?
 It’s courtesy of her photographer/writer/pickleball partner-husband, Barry.